Dan's WebDAV 101

 Best Practices - EWS Authentication and Access Issues

 Authentication and access to a mailbox is an often misunderstood area.
 I'm going to cover Authentication and type of access (impersonation vs delegate access vs direct access) and common problems developers run into in this article.
-Lets start from the beginning with some basic information on authentication...
+Authentication vs Authorization.
+Lets start from the beginning...

 11 May 2015